hyejuryu/bci-eeg-robot-control/docs/setup/openbci-cyton-initial-signal-troubleshooting-log-v0.1.md

 This is because flat electrode B remained Near Railed with both the white and black snap cables on Ch1/N1P, while flat electrode A produced Not Railed results with both cables on Ch1/N1P.

+Flat electrode A also produced a Not Railed result when used with Ch2/N2P and the white snap cable.
+This reduced the likelihood that Ch2/N2P or the white snap cable was the main cause of the earlier Ch2 Near Railed result.

 The following remains unresolved:

-* Ch2 / N2P has not yet been tested with the known-working flat electrode A.
-* Stable posterior dry-comb acquisition has not yet been achieved.
+* stable posterior dry-comb acquisition
+* stable non-flat, non-railed waveform from posterior-left headband placement
+* stable non-flat, non-railed waveform from posterior-right headband placement
-* The intended posterior Ch1/Ch2 montage has not yet produced stable non-railed scalp-contact waveforms.
+* usable scalp-contact acquisition from the intended posterior Ch1/Ch2 montage

 `Railed` or `Near Railed` states were treated as non-usable acquisition states, not as strong EEG.
-Feature-level analysis remains out of scope until stable, non-flat, non-railed scalp-contact waveform is achieved.
+Feature-level analysis remains out of scope until a stable, non-flat, non-railed scalp-contact waveform is achieved.

+Further posterior troubleshooting should avoid using flat electrode B unless it is re-checked or replaced.

 ## 7. Next troubleshooting plan